Definitions for Common Real Estate Terms | Real Estate Glossary

 Closing Costs Fees, collected at closing, that cover the costs of a real estate transaction.
-Each party is paid for their services, such as lenders, title companies, appraisers and agencies.
+Each services provider is paid for their work such as lenders, title companies, appraisers, and real estate agents.

 Closing Disclosure A form that itemizes the final (as opposed to previously estimated) costs of a mortgage transaction.
 Required, by law, to be delivered to the borrower 3 days prior to closing.

 Compensating Factor Positive aspects of a borrower or property that help offset negative items.
 Underwriters may approve an otherwise an otherwise borderline loan application when compensating factors are present.
 For example, a borrower with low credit score may still get a home loan if they bring a bigger down payment (say, more than 10%) to the table.
 Energy efficient dwellings may also be a compensating factor because the expected monthly energy costs will be lower (thus putting more money in the borrower’s pocket to afford their mortgage payment).